tock/tock/doc/ExternalDependencies.md

 remainder of this document.
 Also, this policy may change in the future, but these goals should be considered in any future updates.

+### Dependency Structure of Tock-Internal Crates

+Following from the above, an external dependency added to a crate which is depended on internally within Tock (e.g. the `kernel` crate) will have a higher impact than a dependency added to a crate with no reverse dependencies (e.g. a board crate).
+Thus, this policy is increasingly liberal with crate-types that have fewer reverse dependencies.

+This document considers Tock's crate structure by referring to the following types of crates internal to Tock:

+- the kernel crate: `kernel/`
+- arch crates: crates in the `arch/` directory
+- chip crates: crates in the `chips/` directory
+- board crates: crates in the `boards/` directory
+- capsule crates: crates in the `capsules/` directory

+Furthermore, this policy assumes the following rules regarding crate dependencies internal to Tock:

+- a _board crate_ is not a dependency of any other Tock-internal crate
+- a _chip crate_ is only a dependency of _board crates_ or other
+  _chip crates_
+- a _capsule crate_ is only a dependency of other _capsule crates_ or _board
+  crates_
+- an _arch crate_ may only depend on the _kernel crate_ and other
+  _arch crates_
+- the _kernel crate_ does not depend on _arch_, _chip_, _board_, or _capsule
+  crates_

 ## External Dependency Selection

 External dependencies can be added to Tock on a case-by-case basis.
 Each